Szabolcs888/TestYourLuckProject_AutomatedTestsWithSelenium/README.md

-# Test your luck Project
+# Test your luck Project (Automated tests with Selenium)

 #### This repository hosts the automated tests of the TestYourLuck team project of the Progmatic Academy's test automation training (2023-24), which we used to test a popular website.
 Since we created this project together at the time, we finished it, so there will be no further development.